Can reading books like The Alchemist inspire personal growth and a journey of self-discovery?

 ~ Rick Warren

 The night I landed in Victoria, I got a text and missed several calls from my landlord.
 The toilet had flooded.
-But there were others at the house.
+But there were other people in the house.
 At first, I panicked.
 I was sure I had to get back on a plane and head home.
 And then what?

 Two things made me hesitate.
-One, there will always be obstacles.
+First, there will always be obstacles and distractions.
 I can’t panic and backtrack just because there’s a problem; and two, my sons were quite capable of handling the problem.
 That was one of the reasons I took this journey.
 To give them some room to breathe.
 To be adults.

-In The Alchemist, the boy was robbed several times.
-It seemed every time he took a step forward, someone or something got in his way.
+In The Alchemist, Santiago was robbed several times.
+It seemed like every time he took a step forward, someone or something got in his way.
 There were times he wanted to quit and go back to what he knew best.
-At times he voiced his frustration.
+At times, he voiced his frustration.
 But there was always someone there to guide him and teach him to learn from these obstacles.

 I also remember the trip to New York several years ago when I moved there.
 There were so many obstacles to getting on the actual trip.
 The trip itself took twice as long as it should have because I got lost so many times.
 Yet the move was the best decision I’ve ever made in my life.

 After being robbed and left with nothing, the boy took a job with a merchant.
 He wanted to make sure he had the money he needed to continue his journey.
-But he didn’t just work for the merchant.
+But he didn’t just settle for working for the merchant.
 He began to think of ways the merchant could sell more of his products.
 The boy approached the merchant on several occasions about ideas he had for improving sales.
-The merchant who was stuck in his ways was reluctant to implement the boy’s plans.
-Eventually, the merchant acquiesce and he began to succeed.
+The merchant, who was stuck in his ways, was reluctant to implement the boy’s plans.
+Eventually, the merchant acquiesced, and the business became successful.

-The key to remember is that the boy in turn made more money for his journey.
-Even though your sight is in your dreams, it’s ok to help someone along the way.
+The key to remember is that the boy, in turn, made more money for his journey.
+Even though your sight is in your dreams, it’s okay to help someone along the way.
 Find ways to help them be more.
 Give your best where you are.
-You may have a job you don’t like or don’t fulfill you but still do your best and when you leave do so peacefully.
+You may have a job you don’t like or don’t feel fulfills you.
+Still do your best, and when you leave, do so peacefully.

-Because the Golden Rule still applies whether or not you believe it.
+Because the Golden Rule still applies, whether or not you believe it.
+Bloom where you’re planted.

 Keep an open mind.
 Be willing to learn new things.